kunalkathuria/SVXplorer/README.md

 ### REQUIREMENTS

 Unix-based OS with bash, python with pysam and other common libraries, samtools, git.
-It is best to have basic executables like "python", "samtools" etc. on user path.
+It is best to have basic executables like "python", "samtools" , "bedtools" etc. on user path.

 ### INSTALLATION